little-py/littlepy/README.md

 * It is core Python implementation without Python libraries
 * Playground: https://littlepy.gitlab.io/littlepy-example (source code: https://gitlab.com/littlepy/littlepy-example)
 * Supports external JavaScript code integration
+* It is easy to build debug environment based on it (see the example above)

 > You can view tests to see which features are covered.
 It is mostly all Python 3 features except async and complex types.